 Old Fashioned Cinnamon Toast

-You’re not going to see a piece of toast that’s slathered with butter and then sprinkled with cinnamon sugar.
+In this recipe, you won’t see a piece of toast that’s slathered with butter and then sprinkled with cinnamon sugar.

 The short history behind my recipe…